 - In a small bowl, combine the vinegar and baking soda and stir until the baking soda dissolves; the mixture will fizz.
 Add to the batter and stir until just combined.

 - Divide the batter among the prepared pans and smooth the tops.
 Bake until a toothpick inserted in the center of each cake comes out clean, about 15-20 minutes for cupcakes, rotating the pans halfway through the baking time.
-Transfer the muffin tin to a wire rack and let cool for 5 minutes or so, then remove cupcakes from pan and allow to cool on rack.

-Gina
+Gina says

 OOPS!
-I mean, I concur with LOUISE’S evaluation! –Gina
+I mean, I concur with LOUISE'S evaluation! --Gina

-Gina
+Gina says

 So weird!
 You and I have eerie life parallels so often!
 Ok, so you’re in Italy, and I’m not.
 But I did just get back from NYC where I sampled an actual Baked red velvet cupcake.
 And my review is this: the cake was pleasant, but not tangy enough, and the cinnamon buttercream was silken and heavenly, but I wanted it on something else (carrot cake maybe), and a proper cream cheese frosting on my cupcake!

-So I concur with your evaluation. –Gina
+So I concur with your evaluation. --Gina

-Heather - Ghost Baker
+Heather - Ghost Baker says

 Awesome!
 I have this book but haven’t experimented with it too much yet.
 Thanks for testing the waters!

-Louise
+Louise says

 Everybody has been very kind.
 I hope Anna lets me do this again.
 Not just when she’s in Italy. 🙂

-Patty
+Patty says

 Oh wow those cakes look so good and that frosting, mouthwatering!
 Great post!